 © Denzil Green

-Biscuit Cutters are used to cut dough for the North American definition of biscuits (similar to English scones but without the sugar.)
+Biscuit Cutters are used to cut dough for the North American definition of biscuits (similar to English scones but without the higher amounts of sugar.)

 They are round, with a taller cutting edge than a cookie cutter.
 They can be made of plastic, nylon, stainless steel, tin, etc. The edges can be straight or fluted, though the fluted edges don’t always come through after baking.